 - - - - - - - - - - - - - - - - - - -

 This page gives a simple and light guide to GMs wanting to run this system.

 The CPA Core Priorities:

-Core priorities are what all the players and game masters should focus on during the conversation of the game.
+Core priorities are what all the players and GMs should focus on during the conversation of the game.
 Every other rule supports these.

 - The player characters' lives should be exciting and interesting.

 - The game should be full of interesting decisions for the players to make.